Making sense of maintenance metrics: MTTR. How to calculate MTTR and use mean time to repair

 Receive a crash course in maintenance metrics

-Speaking of unnecessary snags in the repair process, when technicians spend time looking for asset histories, manuals, SOPs, diagrams, and other key documents, it pushes MTTR higher.
-There’s an easy fix for this — put these resources at the fingertips of the maintenance team.
-Trudging back and forth to an office, trying to find misplaced files, and struggling to make sense of old documents is unproductive.
+Speaking of unnecessary snags in the repair process, when technicians look for asset histories, manuals, SOPs, diagrams, and other vital documents, it pushes MTTR higher.
+Trudging back and forth to an office, finding misplaced files, and struggling to make sense of old documents could be more productive.
 Instead, eliminate the headaches caused by physical files by making all these resources digital and available through a mobile device.
-Maintenance can be done quicker and MTTR can be whittled down.
+Maintenance can be done quicker, and MTTR can be whittled down.

-Technicians can’t fix an asset if you they don’t know what’s wrong with it.
-The longer it takes to figure out the source of the breakdown, the higher the MTTR.
+Technicians can’t fix an asset if they don’t know what’s wrong with it.
+The longer it takes to determine the breakdown’s source, the higher the MTTR.
 The solution is to make diagnosing a problem easier.
 The best way to do that is through failure codes.
-Failure codes are a way of organizing the most common causes of failure into a list that can be quickly referenced by a technician.
-Determining the reason an asset broke down without failure codes can be labour-intensive and include time-consuming trial and error.
-Using failure codes eliminate wild goose chases and dead ends, allowing you to complete a task faster.
+Failure codes are a way of organizing the most common causes of failure into a list that a technician can quickly reference.
+Determining why an asset broke down without failure codes can be labor-intensive and include time-consuming trial and error.
+Failure codes eliminate wild goose chases and dead ends, allowing you to complete a task faster.

 Building a foundation for success with MTTR